 - Be well-stocked with re-useable containers for lunch leftovers and freezer meals when too busy to cook

 A well-stocked kitchen is imperative for healthy eating success.
 When our mealtime stress is lower, with fewer trips to the grocery store and wholesome foods on hand, healthy eating becomes more attainable.
 Similarly, to make healthy habits stick we need to set ourselves up for success to make these actions easier.
 I hope you can utilize these fridge, pantry and freezer lists to stock your kitchen with delicious foods you love and are excited about eating.
-Stay tuned soon to when I will highlight top, easy meals to make from these kitchen basics!
+Stay tuned to part two where I highlight top, 15-minute meals to make from these kitchen basics!

 Now it’s your turn!
 What are your favourite foods to have on hand?
 Do you have a grocery shopping day or use a list to ensure you are stocked up?